RGB-WG/rgb.tech/content/install/cmd.md

 bg-color = "green"
 +++

-Main command-line tool to work with RGB smart contracts is `rgb`.
+The main command-line tool to work with RGB smart contracts is `rgb`.
 It is written in Rust programming language and open-sourced under Apache 2.0 license.
 The tool provides complete RGB functionality locally, not requiring any node or server connection outside of Electrum server.